somenath203/Svelte-Budget-Calculator-App/README.md

-# Svelte-Expense-Tracker-App
+# Svelte-Budget-Calculator-App

-This is an Expense Tracker Application created with the help of Svelte.js where the user can add all the expenses he/she wants to track and the total amount of all the expenses will be calculated dynamically.
+This is an Budget Calculator Application created with the help of Svelte.js where the user can add all the expenses he/she wants to track and the total amount of all the expenses will be calculated dynamically.
 Here, in this app, the user also has the option to edit and delete a particular expense or delete all the expense altogether at once.

 <br />